webexone/webexone.github.io/_pages/ReportingExperience.md

 ## 1.1 Analyzer User Interface

-This lab is designed to give you basic understanding of Analyzer, user interface features, access controls and permissions as well as the default dashboards available in the Admin Portal.
-In the following exercises, the goal is the familiarization with the product, interfaces and terminology.
+This lab is designed to give you **basic understanding of Analyzer, user interface features** as well as the default dashboards available in the Admin Portal.
+In the following exercises, the goal is the **familiarization** with the product, interfaces and terminology.

 ![analyzer](/assets/images/reporting/old_ux_intro.gif)

-1. At this point you should be already logged-in to Analyzer.
+1. At this point, you should be already logged-in to Analyzer.
+If not, use the steps above to login to [Analyzer](https://analyzer-v2.wxcc-us1.cisco.com/analyzer/home).

-2. As you login you may see this pop-up prompting to “Explore New Analyser”.
+2. As you login, you may see this pop-up prompting to “Explore New Analyser”.
    $${\color{red}DO\space NOT\space LAUNCH\space it\space at\space this\space time\space and\space Click\space Cancel.}$$
    ![refesh-popup](/assets/images/reporting/1_1_RefreshPopup.png)